verilator/verilator/docs/guide/languages.rst

 -----

 Verilator class support is limited but in active development.
-Verilator supports members, and methods.
-Verilator does not support class static members, class extend, or class parameters.
+Verilator supports members, methods, class extend, and class parameters.

 Dotted cross-hierarchy references
 ---------------------------------

-Verilator supports dotted references to variables, functions and tasks in different modules.
+Verilator supports dotted references to variables, functions, and tasks in different modules.
 The portion before the dot must have a constant value;
 for example a[2].b is acceptable, while a[x].b is generally not.